ibbles/CountryCodes/README.md

 The country code is always the first few digits of the phone number.
 This is a type of string matching problem where we want to find the country code that is equal to the first few digits of the phone number.
+If a phone number matches multiple country codes then the longest match is chosen.

 The list of country codes used can be found at http://country.io/phone.json.